Spay and Neuter

 Along with preventing pregnancy, spaying your pet decreased her risk of mammary gland tumors or uterine/ovarian cancer later in life, especially if she is spayed before her first heat cycle.

 Once they are spayed, your pet’s hormone levels will considerably drop, which is a health benefit that helps reduce the growth of malignant or benign neoplasms in her mammary glands.
 Between 25% and 35% of unspayed dogs over seven will eventually develop at least one mammary tumor because of hormones related to her estrous cycle.

 Pyometra is another medical problem that affects unspayed pets.
 This is an abnormal accumulation of pus in the uterus accumulation of pus in the uterus that is caused by uterine cysts.
 Secondary infections that are caused by pyometra can be life-threatening and will require immediate veterinary care.

 - Reduce or even eliminate spraying and marking

 - Minimize aggressive, roaming behaviors

 - Eliminate the risk of testicular cancer

 - Decrease incidences of prostate disease

-Before your pet is spayed or neutered, your Brooklyn veterinarian will give your pet a thorough examination and discuss the procedure with you.
-Do not give your pet food after midnight the evening before surgery to reduce nausea and vomiting following surgery.
-Pets must be up-to-date on their vaccinations before we can perform a spay or neuter procedure.
+Prior to the surgery, our veterinarian will give your pet a thorough examination and discuss the spay or neuter procedure.
+During the evening before surgery, do not give your pet food after midnight—this reduces nausea and vomiting after the surgery.
+Pets also must be up-to-date on their vaccinations before we can perform a spay or neuter.

-Following surgery, we transfer your pet to a quiet area to awaken from the anesthesia.
-We monitor your pet's vitals continuously while ensuring she or he is as comfortable as possible.
-Once your pet is fully awake and stable, you can take her home to recuperate.
+After surgery, we will move your pet to a quiet area so they can peacefully awaken from the anesthesia.
+Our staff will continuously monitor your pet’s vitals and ensure that they are comfortable.
+Once your pet is completely awoken and stable, you can take them home to recover.